DETAILED ACTION

 However, BALIGA teaches a method including:

-performing an ion implantation step, wherein the ion implantation step is performed by a pre-amorphization implant (PAI) process, and the ion implantation step is performed by using ions (14) such as helium, hydrogen, argon, silicon, or other ions, so the ion implantation step turns the semiconductor substrate layer (11) into an amorphous state (11b), and wherein an ion implantation dose of the ion implantation step is 1015 cm-2 .
+to generate a physical lattice damage, performing an ion implantation step, wherein the ion implantation step is performed by a pre-amorphization implant (PAI) process, and the ion implantation step is performed by using non-halogen ions (14) such as helium, hydrogen, argon, silicon, or other ions, so the ion implantation step turns the semiconductor substrate layer (11) into an amorphous state (11b), and wherein an ion implantation dose of the ion implantation step is 1015 cm-2 .
 (See Summary of the Invention; FIGs. 1A-C, EXAMPLE).

-Therefore, it would have been obvious to one having ordinary skill in the art at the time of invention was made to form the defect layer of KOYAMA utilizing the ions such as argon, silicon, or other ions, beside hydrogen or helium, as taught by BALIGA for the same intended purpose of turning the semiconductor substrate layer into the amorphous state and forming the defect layer under the field oxide layer.
+Therefore, it would have been obvious to one having ordinary skill in the art at the time of invention was made to perform the ion implantation step of KOYAMA to generate the physical lattice damage utilizing the non-halogen ions such as argon, silicon, or other ions, as taught by BALIGA for the same intended purpose of turning the semiconductor substrate layer into the amorphous state and forming the defect layer under the field oxide layer.

 Moreover, given a finite number of materials and their compounds, it is obvious to try without undue experimentation.